AriFordsham/GHCWiki/simd/design.md

 ## See also

 - [ Blog article about Larrabee and Nvidia, MIMD vs. SIMD](http://perilsofparallel.blogspot.com/2008/09/larrabee-vs-nvidia-mimd-vs-simd.html)
-- [SIMD LLVM](simd-llvm) A previous (LLVM-specific) iteration of this SIMD proposal.
+- [SIMD LLVM:](simd/implementation/llvm) A previous (LLVM-specific) iteration of this SIMD proposal.
-- [VectorComputing](vector-computing)  A previous proposal to make use of x86 SSE in GHC.
+- [Vector Computing:](simd/implementation/old)  A previous proposal to make use of x86 SSE in GHC.